Dwight Stackhouse, July 31st, 2015

 DS: Unlike my older brother and my younger brother who were very streetwise, I was just tugging on mama’s skirt, I was the good boy in the family type of thing.
 And another thing I remember – not that day but later that day or later in the week – was watching the looters.
 And I can remember being frozen by a moment when there was an old, white, almost certainly Jewish merchant.
 And we used to, you know, buy candy and potato chips and so on from this guy, from his store there on Linwood.
 And he was trying to protect his store and the lunatics dragged him out of the store, they threw him to the ground and I remember some guy standing over him with some very sharp, very heavy piece of concrete and he threw it, right at this man’s head and missed.
-How he missed I have no idea how he missed 'cause he was standing right above him.
-But otherwise that would have been--and in my mind, I saw it landing.
+How he missed I have no idea how he missed because he was standing right above him.
+But otherwise that would have been—and in my mind, I saw it landing.
 I mean it did not, but in my mind it was as if this man’s head was crushed.
 And he was certainly bloodied and scarred from all else they did to him but he survived that day.
-And then of course people simply left, they took nothing, they simply left--all non-brown or black peoples just left.
+And then of course people simply left, they took nothing, they simply left.
+All non-brown or black peoples just left.
 You could buy, at that time, and this goes to the conditions that we have now, you could buy a house that I could not build—and I know what I’m talking about because I’m master builder—I could not build the house for four million dollars and you could buy it for thirty-thousand because nobody wanted to be here.
-They just-- get the hell outta here.
+They just— get the hell out of here.

 LW: What do you think sparked that violence?
 You mentioned that things were simmering afterwards, what was simmering before?

-DS: Well the question is a bit trite you know because systemic racism in America goes without saying.
+DS: Well the question is a bit trite you know because systemic racism in America almost goes without saying.

 LW: Of course.

 DS: And so you have people who are simply disentitled, they have access to nearly nothing.
 It is not unlike the storming of the Bastille in the eighteenth century, it is very much like that.
-Except then it was the poor against the rich and it was more that in 1967 in Detroit than it was whites against blacks it was just that the blacks were predominately the poor.
+Except then it was the poor against the rich and it was more that in 1967 here in Detroit than it was whites against blacks it was just that the blacks were predominately the poor.
 So when you have disallowed access to the most basic entitlements, the most basic entitlements, well that simmers and it simply boiled over—I mean in the ugliest manner possible it boiled over.
 But the storming of the Bastille, that historical episode was pretty ugly too.

 LW: Sure.
 So you think that it was a lack of access?